mahirerden/google_books_search/README.md

 #### Technologies Used:
 * Node and Express server used
-* Application backed by MongoDb
+* Application backed by Mlab MongoDb
 * Application deployed using Heroku
 * CSS framework and Bootstrap used for styling